Receiving Funds

 How to start receiving funds

-In the Receive section of the Fluidkey dashboard you have three options to receive funds, two private ENS addresses and private hex addresses.
+When clicking on the Receive button in your dashboard, you have two options to receive funds: a private ENS address and a private hex address.

 Private ENS